utdata/icj-project-template/README.md

 }
 ```

+* You can access this data in a loop as `data.books.title`.
+There is an example in the index.
+* You can add new `*.json` files into `src/njk/_data` and they will be added to the Nunjucks context as `filename.arrayname.property`.
-You can also set global variables in `project.config.json` as key-value pairs or arrays.
+* You can also set global variables in `project.config.json` as key-value pairs or arrays.

-> IMPORTANT: If you add/change/delete data in either file, you must re-run the `gulp dev` command to make it available to Nunjucks.
+> IMPORTANT: If you add/change/delete data in JSON files, you must re-run the `gulp dev` command to make it available to Nunjucks.

 Have a spreadsheet of data that you need to convert to JSON?
 Try [csvjson.com](https://www.csvjson.com/csv2json).